Who stole the cripple’s ukulele

 across their vanished height,

-which makes them seem stage curtains with deep pleats,
+making them seem stage curtains with deep pleats,

 the night train’s bare spotlight.